 campaigns – information about our campaigning activities both in England and Scotland, including how you can support such campaigns, (for example by lobbying influential figures or signing a petition), and updates about the progress of our campaigns

 appeals and fundraising activities – including requests for donations, information about how you can leave us a gift in your will, how you can raise money on our behalf, attend or take part in a fundraising event, communications relating to our lottery and raffles, and updates on the impact that your fundraising activities have had on our work

 events – including details of our challenges, sponsored runs such as the Edinburgh Marathon, and other fundraising opportunities, as well as other events such as concerts and comedy gigs in aid of Shelter Scotland.
 Please note that if you sign up to a Shelter Scotland event, we will also send you administrative communications about how you can take part.
 On occasion we will also send you a reminder about the same event in future years, in case you want to participate in it again

 shop products – including information about products offered by our online shop or charity shops

 volunteering – information about how you can help support Shelter Scotland by giving up your time or using your influence to progress our aims, along with updates on the impact of your work

 professional services – including details of the professional services that Shelter Scotland offers, such as training and publications

 We will never share or sell your personal data to a third-party organisation for its marketing, fundraising or campaigning purposes.

-You can withdraw your consent, unsubscribe from or update your marketing preferences at any point using the details on our contact us page.
+You can withdraw your consent, unsubscribe from or update your marketing preferences at any point using the details in the ‘Contact us’ section.

 Any electronic communications, such as emails, will have a link to unsubscribe from future electronic communications, so you can manage your own communication preferences.